AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-async-apis.md

 The workflow for each of these is the same:

-* You make your request, and send any required and optional arguments.
+* Make a request, and send any required and optional arguments.
-* Firefly responds and sends you a job ID that includes a URL.
-Use this to check the status of your request or to cancel the job
+* Firefly responds and returns a job ID that includes a URL.
+Use the ID and URL to check the status of your request or to cancel the job.
-* Check on the job, with scheduled requests for a time reasonable time period, such as once every two minutes and wait for a success or failure message.
+* Check on the job, with scheduled requests for a time reasonable time period.
+For example, check once every two minutes and wait for a success or failure message.
-* On success, Firefly send you a result with URLs where you can retrieve your assets.
+* On success, Firefly sends you a result containing URLs.
+* Retrieve your assets from the URL.

 ## Generating Images with the Async API

-Start with this example that uses the asynchronous version of the text to image endpoint, see [Generate Image Async API Reference](link to prod doc)  For now we'll skip over authentication is the same.
-In terms of required and optional arguments, you have the same options as you do with the synchronous endpoint.
-At minimum, you need a prompt and you have many optional arguments to help Firefly create the final result.
+Start with this example that uses the asynchronous version of the text to image endpoint, see [Generate Image Async API Reference](../api/image_generation/V3_Async/).
+For now we won't show authentication which is the same as it is for synchronous calls.

+In terms of required and optional arguments, you have the same options that you do with the synchronous endpoint.
+At minimum, you should send a text prompt; beyond that, you can send optional arguments to help Firefly create the final result.
 This includes the content class as well as structure and style options.
-In fact, the only real change to the code for your request will be the endpoint:
+In fact, the only real change to the code for your request beyond what you already do for synchronous requests is to sent it to a different endpoint:

 ```js
 let BASE = 'https://firefly-api-enterprise-stage.adobe.io/';